 C++ Vector erase

-It deletes the specified elements pointed by the iterator
+It removes the designated elements indicated by the iterator.

 Erases third element using erase function